Trees & Shrubs

 2. Spruce Up the Garden Floor

 Even the tidiest garden needs attention by the time fall rolls around.
 Cleaning the garden floor removes conditions that can invite diseases, rodents, and insects.
-Grab garden gloves (such as these Water-Resistant Grip Gloves), a rake, and your favorite hand tools, then get to work ridding the garden floor of fallen leaves, dead plants, sticks, and other debris.
+Grab garden gloves (such as Water-Resistant Grip Gloves), a rake, and your favourite hand tools, then get to work ridding the garden floor of fallen leaves, dead plants, sticks, and other debris.
 Decide if it’s clean enough to toss onto your compost pile; if there’s any sign of mildew, insect activity, or disease, toss it on the weed pile instead.
 Be sure to sort out any waste that actually belongs in the trash or recycling, like weed trimmer line or nylon netting.

 3. Weed & Mulch